hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ![level 3](./images/level-3.png)

-Though this works, it's not a great way to traverse the graph.
-The queries become harder to compose as you traverse deeper.
-The `Recurse()` directive is ideal for multiple level of traversals.
+This query is really long!
+If you ask, isn't there are an in-built function that makes multi-level deep queries or traversals easy?

+The answer is Yes!
+That's what the `recurse()` function does.
+Let's explore that in our next section.

+#### Recursive traversals
+Recurse queries makes it easier to perform multi-level deep traversals.
-Recurse queries let you traverse a subset of the graph.
+They let you easily traverse a subset of the Graph.

-Either until we reach all leaf nodes or we reach the maximum depth which is specified by the depth parameter.
+With the following recursive query, we achieve the same result as our last query.
+But, with a much better querying experience.

 ```sh
 {